 Upon successful completion of the course work, student will be able to download a Libman Education Certificate of Completion.
 The Certificate of Completion will list the course as awarding 13 CEUs.

-This course has been/will be submitted for prior approval by AHIMA.
+This course has been approved for continuing education units (CEUs) for use in fulfilling the continuing education requirements of the American Health Information Management Association (AHIMA).
 Granting prior approval from AHIMA does not constitute endorsement of the program content or its program sponsor.

 AAPC: 13 CEUs